hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/01_Modeling_Word_Count_in_terms_of_a_DAG.md

 each doing its own partial word counts, and then a downstream vertex will combine those results.
 As noted above, this takes more memory due to more hashtable entries on each member, but it saves network traffic (an issue we didn't have within a member).
-Also keep in mind that memory costs scale with the number of distinct keys (in this case, words of a natural language), but network traffic scales with the total data size.
-The more book material we process, the more we save on network traffic, whereas the memory cost remains the same.
+Given that memory costs scale with the number of distinct keys, and given our specific use case with words of a natural language, the memory cost is more-or-less constant regardless of how much book material we process.
+On the other hand, network traffic scales with the total data size so the more material we process, the more we save on network traffic.

 Jet distinguishes between _local_ and _distributed_ edges, so we'll use a _local partitioned_ edge for tokenizer->accumulator and a _distributed